oracle-livelabs/apex/online-bookstore-app/1-create-app/create-app.md

         - In **ICON_URL**, replace **online\_bookstore\_app** with your **workspace\_name**, and update the domain apex.oracle.com if your environment differs.

 12. All set.
-Now, run the application and see it in action!.
+Now, run the application and see it in action!

 ## Task 1: Create an Application